wenleicao/wenleicao.github.io/_posts/2018-12-24-A_taste_of_BIML.md

 Imaging you have a folder containing bunch of flat files to be loaded, you can loop through it and automatically get the meta data and use for BIML, that would be wonderful.
 I have not seen a BIML extension /help class to do that.
 But I think it is possible.
 If you have used SAP data service.
 You know they will set up the different datastore for different type of data sources, one of them is flat file.
 You can see how it is set up in the following link.
 It is pretty accurate in term of choosing data type based on my experience.
 Maybe BIML creator, Varigence, can build an extension for flat file metadata extraction.
 <https://blogs.sap.com/2013/01/14/data-transfer-from-flat-file-to-database/>
 If meta-data is easily available, BIML is very robust.
-I use the following BIML script as example (this example is between two different schemas in the same databases in SQL Server since it is readily available to me, but also apply between different database or between different type of database such as SQL Server to Oracle)
+I use the following BIML script as example (this example is between two different schemas in the same databases in SQL Server since it is readily available to me, but also the idea apply between different database or between different type of database such as SQL Server to Oracle)
 This script is based on Scott Currie’s post with some modification.
 <http://bimlscript.com/Walkthrough/Details/3118>